XFOIL

 XFOIL is an interactive program for the design and analysis of subsonic isolated airfoils.
 Given the coordinates specifying the shape of a 2D airfoil, Reynolds and Mach numbers, XFOIL can calculate the pressure distribution on the airfoil and hence lift and drag characteristics.
 The program also allows inverse design - it will vary an airfoil shape to achieve the desired parameters.
 It is released under the GNU GPL.

 History

 XFOIL was first developed by Mark Drela at MIT as a design tool for the MIT Daedalus project in the 1980s.
 It was further developed in collaboration with Harold Youngren.
 The current version is 6.99, released in December 2013.
-Despite its vintage, it is still widely used.
+Despite its age, it is still widely used.